-The reason I tried Lush so many years ago was that I always struggled not to pack too many liquids in my carry-on.
-I usually travel carry-on only and at the time I was still wearing lenses so the liquids quickly added up.
+I first tried Lush many years ago as I always struggled not to pack too many toiletries in my carry-on.
+I usually travel carry-on only and at the time I was wearing lenses so the liquids quickly added up.

-Lush solid products are, well, solid, and so they don't count toward your carry-on liquid total.
-They were the perfect solution to my problem and still are when I want to pack things like shampoo, conditioner, and deodorant alongside my facial cream, makeup remover etc.
+Lush solid products are, well, solid, so they don't count toward your carry-on liquid total.
+They were the perfect solution to my problem and I love packing my Lush conditioner bar, shampoo, toothy tabs, and deodorant alongside my facial cream, makeup remover, etc.

-The next time I had to wash my hair I decided to combine the Lush solid shampoo with the Lush solid conditioner called Big.
-When I first tried it, Big wasn’t as solid as the Lush hard shampoo.
-It was a block and wouldn't “run” but it would get a bit sticky at room temperature.
+I tried the conditioner bar called Big.
+When I first tried it, Big was more crumbly than the shampoo bars.
+It was a block and wouldn't “run” but it would become a bit sticky at room temperature.

-Luckily, Lush has improved their Big solid conditioner since then and it's now more solid.
-You might still want to get a little box to put it in to keep the rest of your toiletries clean, though.
+Luckily, they have improved their Big solid conditioner since then and it's now more solid.

 How to use Lush solid conditioner?

-Just like the Lush Cosmetics shampoo bar, really.
-You just rub it over your hair and then disperse it evenly You can also rub the bar between your hair to get the conditioner off that way and then apply it to your hair.
+You rub it over your hair and then disperse it evenly.
+You can also rub the bar between your hands to warm the conditioner and apply it to your hair.

-The Lush big conditioner is easy to wash out and once your hair is dry, there's no way of telling you've used a hard conditioner instead of a liquid one.
+The Lush Big solid conditioner is easy to rinse out and once your hair is dry, there's no way of telling you've used a hard conditioner instead of a regular one.

-Lush currently has several solid deodorants on offer but when I tried them first, I tried the Aromaco block.
+Lush has several solid deodorants to choose from but I first tried the Aromaco block.
 It worked so well that I've stuck with it ever since and more so, it's become Boyfriend's favorite deodorant as well – and that's saying something!

-First, wet your armpits and then rub the Lush deodorant bar against them.
-If you don't wet your armpits first, not much deodorant will come off the block.
+First, wet your armpits then rub the deodorant bar against them.
+If you don't moisten your armpits enough first, not much deodorant will come off the block.

-And I don’t mean I took it clubbing.
-I wore it for four straight hours of intense dance classes and you have to know: I get sweaty when I do any kind of exercise.
-The good thing with the Aromaco is that even though I get sweaty, my armpits don't get smelly.
+To put the deodorant to the test I wore it for four straight hours of intense dance classes and you have to know: I get sweaty when I do any kind of exercise.
+The good thing with the Aromaco deodorant is that even though I sweat, my armpits don't smell.

 Lush Toothy Tabs review

-Lush Toothy Tabs are a solid alternative for toothpaste.
-They’re shaped like small tablets or pills, meaning you can easily take them with you in your carry-on.
-They’re not considered a liquid.
+The Toothy Tabs are an alternative for liquid toothpaste.
+They’re shaped like small tablets, meaning you can easily take them with you in your carry-on and they're not considered a liquid.

-Simply put a tablet in your mouth and crunch it with your teeth.
-Once it’s crunched, it mingles with your saliva and starts to foam a bit like normal toothpaste so that you can brush your teeth.
-Be sure to wet your toothbrush enough as well though.
-It makes it easier.
+Simply put a tablet in your mouth and crunch it with your teeth, it mingles with your saliva and starts to foam and feel a bit like normal toothpaste so you can brush your teeth.
+Wet your toothbrush enough as well though to make it easier.

-Lush offers several different flavors of Toothy Tabs and I suggest you try some of them out before deciding if you like Toothy Tabs or not.
-I tried the “ultrablast” taste the first time and while it was okay, I wasn’t blown away by the flavor.
-You do want them to taste good as you first need to chew on them before you can begin brushing.
+There are several different flavors of Toothy Tabs, I suggest you try some of them before deciding if you like them.
+I tried the “ultrablast” taste the first time and I wasn’t blown away by the flavor.
+You want them to taste good as you first need to chew on them before you can begin brushing.

-Although brushing your teeth with Lush toothpaste tablets feels different from brushing with normal toothpaste, the result is pretty much the same: clean teeth and a fresh mouth.
-So if you’re looking to leave your tube of toothpaste at home, Lush teeth tablets are definitely a worthy alternative.
+Although brushing your teeth with toothpaste tablets does not feel like brushing with normal toothpaste, the result is pretty much the same: clean teeth and a fresh mouth.

-Well, as it's been five years since I first started using Lush solid products and am still using them, you probably have guessed that I'm a fan.
-I mostly use the solid shampoo, the Lush conditioner bar, and the solid deodorant as those last way longer than the solid toothpaste tabs.
+Yes!
+As it's been several years since I first started using Lush's non-liquid toiletries and am still using them, you probably guessed that I'm a fan.
+I mostly use the solid shampoo and conditioner bars, and the solid deodorant as those last way longer than the toothpaste tabs.

 Lush Cosmetics, the company

-Lush Cosmetics was founded in 1995 by six people in the UK.
-It focuses on using fresh ingredients and is strictly against animal testing.
+Founded in 1995 by six people in the UK, it focuses on using natural ingredients and is strictly against animal testing.
 All items are suitable for vegetarians and products suitable for vegans are clearly marked as such.

 Adopting a “grocery store approach”, products are sold by weight and wrapped in packaging carrying a “use by” date.
-That packaging is often just a paper wrap or something similar as Lush tries to sell the bulk of its products “naked” to battle over-packaging in the shopping industry.
+That packaging is often just a paper wrap as the bulk of its products are sold “naked” to battle over-packaging in the shopping industry.